-A car salesman salary is a mystery to those that have never been in the profession because of many different factors that make up the overall income of an automobile salesman.
-This explanation should help clear up the mystery for anyone that is considering this potentially lucrative career and wondering how to become a car salesman.
+A car sales salary is a mystery to those that have never been in the profession because of many different factors that make up the overall income of an automobile salesperson.
+This explanation should help clear up the mystery for anyone that is considering this potentially lucrative career and wondering how to become a car salesperson.
 This can also serve as a guide for those that are already selling cars for a living or car sales newbies.
-Especially those salesmen that want to evaluate their current standing and discover the potential for increasing their car salesman salary whether they get paid a commission or they work under a hybrid style of pay plan.
+Especially those salespeople that want to evaluate their current standing and discover the potential for increasing their car sales salary whether they get paid a commission or they work under a hybrid style of pay-plan.

-I will also cover the average car salesman salary and the importance of sales performance including the relationship to the overall income potential at the dealership.
-The experience level of the car salesman can also be a factor in overall salary, but rarely is that a dealership consideration where compensation is concerned.
-The dealership pay plan often has the biggest impact on how the car salesman gets paid and whether the dealer sells new, used or both.
-Whether we talk about the neighborhood used car lot or the multiple lines mega new car dealership the car salesman salary calculation methods are explained and covered right here.
+I will also cover the average car sales consultant salary and the importance of sales performance including the relationship to the overall income potential at the dealership.
+The experience level of the car salesperson can also be a factor in overall salary but rarely is that a dealership consideration where compensation is concerned.
+The dealership pay plan often has the biggest impact on how the car sales consultant gets paid and whether the dealer sells new, used or both.
+Whether we talk about the neighborhood used car lot or the multiple lines mega new car dealership the car salesperson salary calculation methods are explained and covered right here.

-To get a better overall view of a car salesman salary you need to understand the different factors that make up how car salesmen get paid.
+To get a better overall view of a car sales salary you need to understand the different factors that makeup how car salespeople get paid.
 These factors include:

 - Weekly Pay

 - Per Car Pay

 - Dealership Bonuses

 Let's take a closer look at each component of a car salesperson salary.

 Car Salesman Commission and Salary